opengisch/georama/CONTRIBUTING.md

 ### 🔧 Submit a fix or feature

 Ready to write some code?
 Wonderful!
 Please make sure you've discussed it with us first (see [Before you dive in](#before-you-dive-in)), then follow the technical setup below.

+---

+## Pull Request Review Policy

+All pull requests must be properly reviewed and tested before merging.

+The review process is not based on distrust of the delivering developer.
+It is a necessary control for maintaining consistent code quality, sharing knowledge, and identifying bugs, edge cases, security issues, and unintended side effects.

+Reviewers must understand the change (no matter how small), assess the implementation and tests, and test the code locally on their development setup or on a suitable development server/devbox.
+Where possible, the fix must also be tested functionally ("click-testing"), by someone else than the developer.
+Required feedback must be addressed before approval.

+A quick or superficial approval (such as asking someone to approve and merge without reviewing and testing) is not sufficient.
+Approval means the reviewer has genuinely checked the change and considers it ready to merge.